adamgreig/agg-kicad/scripts/README.md

 ## icmod.py

 Generate IC footprints for dual and quad packages.
+The list of packages to generate and their parameters are specified at the start of the file.

 ## moddraw.py

 Render `.kicad_mod` files to PNGs.
+Used by `modreport.py` to generate images for the report.

 ## modreport.py

 Generate an HMTL report of all the modules in a library, including rendered images.
+Not currently very sophisticated or automated.

+## chipmod.py

+Generate IPC-compliant chip packages.
+The list of packages to generate and their parameters are specified at the start of the file.